lapohosorsolya/AmalgaMo/README.md

 ## Dependencies

-This repository was written and tested with Python 3.6.
+This repository was written and tested with Python 3.6 on Ubuntu 24.04.3 LTS.
 All dependencies are listed in the [requirements.txt](/requirements.txt) file.
 To create a conda environment with the same Python version and dependencies, please enter the repository directory and run:

     conda create --name amalgamo_env --file requirements.txt

-Then, to run the Python programs described below in this environment, you may use the following command line template:
+Then, to run the Python programs described below in this environment, either activate the environment first and then run AmalgaMo:

+    conda activate amalgamo_env

+    python <program_name>.py ...

+Or, you may use the following command line template without activating the environment first:

     conda run -n amalgamo_env python <program_name>.py ...

-Alternatively,
+Another alternative:

     <path to amalgamo_env>/bin/python <program_name>.py ...

-## AmalgaMo Usage
+## AmalgaMo usage

 ### Input

 The following parameters are **required**:

-- `-i` (input directory): the full path to the directory containing the input motif matrices (individual motif files; must be counts or probabilities)
+- `-i` (input path): path to input motifs (counts or probabilities); may be a single file with motif matrices delimited by empty lines, or a directory containing individual motif files
-- `-o` (output directory): the directory where the output should be written (will make this directory if it does not exist yet)
+- `-o` (output directory): output directory where the output should be written; will make this if it doesn't exist
-- `-f` (motif format code): the file format of the input motifs (lowercase); HOCOMOCO, JASPAR, and MEME format supported
+- `-f` (motif format code): the file format of the input motifs; HOCOMOCO, JASPAR, and MEME format supported

+Please note that it is crucial that the specified motif format code matches the actual format of the input motifs.
+If not, parsing may continue incorrectly without raising an error.

 The following parameters are *optional*:

+- `-h` show help message and exit
-- `-s` (float between 0.5 and 1): the similarity cutoff for merging; default is 0.9
+- `-s` (float between 0.5 and 1): minimum similarity score to consider merging; default is 0.9
-- `-a` (float between 0.5 and 1): the minimum alignment overlap; default is 0.9
+- `-a` (float between 0.5 and 1): minimum alignment overlap to consider merging; default is 0.9
-- `-m` (int): the maximum allowed length difference between two merged motifs; default is 3
-- `-t` (float between 0 and 1): the total information ratio requirement for merging; default is 0.8
+- `-t` (float between 0.5 and 1): minimum total information ratio to consider merging; default is 0.8
+- `-m` (int): maximum allowed length difference to consider merging; default is 3
-- `-r` (int): the difference in number of positions that can be tolerated when comparing high-information windows; default is 1
+- `-r` (int): maximum allowed core length difference to consider merging; default is 1
+- `-p` : select representatives; if this flag is given, the output will include representative motifs for each merged group, in addition to averaged PPMs
+- `-n` : do not save merged motif logos; if this flag is given, the output will not include the merged motif logos

+**Note on representative motifs:** By default, AmalgaMo is designed to average highly similar aligned PPMs.
+In our manuscript, it is demonstrated that this method is effective.
+However, users may instead prefer to select a real motif from the set of original PPMs to represent a set of highly similar motifs.
+This may be a good choice when many input motifs have not been validated extensively.
+When the the `-p` flag is provided, AmalgaMo will first perform the default merging algorithm, and then use the merged sets to select representatives at the end.
+For each merged motif set, the medioid (using the same similarity metric) is selected as the representative.
+The output for this method is written to files with the prefix `AmalgaMo_representative_PPMs`.

 Here is a command line template using default settings:

-    python AmalgaMo.py
+    python AmalgaMo.py \
-        -i <path to motif directory>
+    -i <path to motif directory> \
-        -o <path to output directory>
+    -o <path to output directory> \
-        -f <hocomoco|jaspar|meme>
+    -f <hocomoco|jaspar|meme> \

 The default settings have been optimized for downstream regression-based motif enrichment analysis using HOCOMOCO v12 human core motifs as input.
 For other contexts, users may need to modify certain parameter settings.
 Please see the manuscript for details.